-- 4. Type the following information in the DICOM connection area: - Station AE title-KOSMOS' Application Entity title - Server AE title-Archive server's Application Entity title - Server IP address-Archive server's unique identifier - Server port number-Archive server's port number - 5.
-To make sure the connection is working on an active profile, tap one of the following: - PING to test the network connection between KOSMOS and the PACS archive - Verify to check the availability of the active PACS archive.
+- 4. Type the following information in the DICOM connection area: - Station AE title-Kosmos' Application Entity title. - Server AE title-Archive server's Application Entity title. - Server IP address-Archive server's unique identifier. - Server port number-Archive server's port number. - 5.
+To make sure the connection is working on an active profile, tap one of the following: - PING to test the network connection between Kosmos and the PACS archive. - Verify to check the availability of the active PACS archive.
 Kosmos Bridge displays the results on-screen. - 6.
 In the Profile nickname box, type a unique name to display in the PACS profile list. - 7.
-In the Archival options area, you have two options: - Prompt options every time Switched on by default; each time you tap the Archive button from the Exam review screen, a pop-up menu with different options displays.
-If you turn the switch off, KOSMOS does not display the pop-up menu. - Attach report -Switched off by default.
-If you turn it on, KOSMOS attaches a report to the archive. - 8.
-In the Auto archive area, select from the following options: - On/Off-The auto archive is switched off by default.
-This means that all the controls (except the on/off switch) are disabled and cannot be edited.
-If you turn the switch on, all the controls are enabled and can be edited. - Archival frequency
+In the Archival options area, you have three options: - Prompt options every time Switched on by default; each time you tap the Archive button from the Exam review screen, a pop-up menu with different options displays.
+If you turn the switch off, Kosmos does not display the pop-up menu. - Attach report-Switched off by default.
+If you turn it on, Kosmos attaches a report to the archive. - Attach the DICOM SR report Switched off by default.
+If you turn it on, Kosmos attaches a DICOM SR report to archive.